matzora/faridcher.github.io/_pages/about.md

 Oracle|PL/SQL, SQL, JavaScript/HTML5|Oracle Spatial and Graph, Mapviewer|
 OSGEO|PG/SQL, SQL, C, C++|Postgresql, PostGIS, Mapnik, Mapserver, OSM|

-I use `git` as my primary versioning and revision control system and `github` for code sharing.
+I use `git` as my primary versioning and revision control system and `Github` for code sharing.

 ## Scientific
 Among many programming languages available for scientific purposes including Python, R, Matlab/Octave, Julia and etc, I have chosen R as my primary scientific language because it is both open-source, popular and has a huge community behind it.
-If I had any performance issue with R I would switch into Julia at any time.
-Furthermore I have utilized [Oracle R enterprise](http://www.oracle.com/technetwork/database/database-technologies/r/r-enterprise/overview/index.html) with the case of large scale problems when memory shortage had become an issue.
+If I had any serious performance issue with R I would switch into Julia at any time.
+Furthermore, I have utilized [Oracle R enterprise](http://www.oracle.com/technetwork/database/database-technologies/r/r-enterprise/overview/index.html) with the case of large scale problems when memory shortage had become an issue.

-For academic writings I use RMarkdown, LateX and MS Word in order of preference.
-Text based formats (`.rmd`,`.tex`,`.rnw`) are always preferred because they can simply be versioned.
+For academic writings, I use RMarkdown, LateX, and MS Word in order of preference.
+Text-based formats (`.rmd`,`.tex`,`.rnw`) are always preferred by me because they can simply be versioned.

 ## Language
 English (Fluent), Persian (Native)